mantidproject/mantid/Code/Mantid/docs/source/interfaces/Engineering_Diffraction.rst

 Focus
 -----

-Here it is possible to focus run files, provided a run number and an instrument bank.
-The focusing process uses the algorithm :ref:`EnggFocus <algm-EnggFocus>`.
-In the documentation of the algorithm you can find the details on how the input runs are focused.
+Here it is possible to focus run files, provided a run number or run file.
+The focusing process uses the algorithm :ref:`EnggFocus
+<algm-EnggFocus>`.
+In the documentation of the algorithm you can find
+the details on how the input runs are focused.

 The interface will also create workspaces that can be inspected in the workspaces window: